netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift.md

 	    targetPort: 80
 	  wildcardPolicy: None

-For the above mentioned route, 30% traffic is sent to apache-1, 20% to apache-2 and 50% to apache-3 based on the weights provided in the route manifest.
+For this route, 30 percent of the traffic is sent to the service apache-1 and 20 percent is sent to the service apache2 and 50 percent to the service apache-3 based on weights provided in the route manifest

 ## Supported Citrix components on OpenShift